Ignorance has prevailed so long only because people do not want to find out the truth

 Human beings aren’t meant to digest vast amounts of animals products – we’re built primarily to be herbivores.
 The over-consumption of animal products in our culture is the leading culprit behind the diseases of our time such as cancer, heart disease, and diabetes, and I believe it’s also the cause of many psychological issues.

-I’ve talked before on this blog about how becoming vegan helped me overcome my weight struggles.
+Adopting a vegan diet helped me overcome my weight struggles.
 But I think the most remarkable shift that I experienced after becoming vegan was that my depression suddenly lifted.
-I suffered from at times crippling anxiety and depression for most of my life up until I became vegan, and although anxiety is something I continued to struggle with afterwards, I never again had the same depression.
+I suffered from at times crippling anxiety and depression for most of my life up until I became vegan, and after I went vegan, I never again had the same depression.
 When I became vegan, I felt like a huge weight was lifted off of my shoulders.
 Life suddenly seemed brighter and more 3-dimensional, and I felt connected to a source greater than myself.

 Factory farms and the planet

 CO2, methane, and nitrous oxide from the livestock industry are destroying the environment and posing dangerous risks to our survival as a species.
-Animal agriculture puts a huge strain on our water resources, is the leading contributor to water pollution and dead zones in our ocean, and accounts for more CO2 omissions than all forms of transportation in the world combined.
-Earthlings also captures some of the ways animal agriculture is pillaging the environment and ecosystems through chilling and deeply disturbing footage.
+Animal agriculture puts a huge strain on our water resources, is the leading contributor to water pollution and dead zones in our ocean, and accounts for more greenhouse gas emissions than all forms of transportation in the world combined.
+Earthlings also captures some of the ways animal agriculture is degrading the environment and ecosystems through chilling footage.

 Conclusion: what we do to animals, we do to ourselves